Neema-sheby/Mars-Rover-Challenge/README.md

 Enter the option number of Rover ➡️  :
 ```

-### Second Line of Input to the Program
+### Third Line of Input to the Program

-The Rover’s position is represented by two integers representing the X and Y coordinates and a letter representing where the Rover is facing (its orientation). eg: `12N`
+The third line of input is the Rover’s position, which is represented by two integers representing the X and Y coordinates and a letter representing, where the Rover is facing (its orientation). eg: `1 2 N`

 ```
 You've selected Rover1 🚗 😊